 No Mice, No Meowsters

-No Mice, No Meowsters really pulled off the engagement element.
-My son, husband, and I all enjoy this game.
+No Mice, No Meowsters really pulled off the engagement element well for my whole family.
+My kid, partner, and I all enjoy this game and played a few rounds with everyone, including my 2.5yo, interested and participating.
 Everyone gets to help guide the story and also participate in gameplay.

-It provides a great opportunity for side-by-side play since any adults present are not in that GM authority position, and children have the opportunity to be the guide.
-This helps kids really participate and talk more since they have equal stake in the game.
+It provides a great opportunity for side-by-side play since any adults present are not in that GM “authority” position like with other tabletop RPGs, and children have the opportunity to be the guide without being pressured to lead a whole game.
+This helps kids really participate and talk more since they have equal stake in the story.
 For adults, you get to play too and get to have fun anticipating how everyone else will change the story.

-There are guide tables to help pick a starting point, a “two-footer”, friendly neighborhood animals, etc. After this, your goal is to stop your “two-footer” from completing whatever it is they are trying to do within a timeframe.
+There are guide tables to help pick a starting point, a “two-footer”, friendly neighborhood animals, etc. to set up your particular game session.
+After this, your goal is to stop your “two-footer” from completing whatever it is they are trying to do within a timeframe.

 Right now, I rolled from the tables and got: